varshinishekar15/smart-clothesline-system/README.md

 # Smart Clothesline System

 ## Overview
 The Smart Clothesline System is an IoT-based project designed to protect clothes from sudden weather changes.
-It uses sensors and Arduino-based control logic to automate the movement or response of the clothesline system based on environmental conditions.
+It uses sensor-based detection and Arduino-controlled automation to respond to environmental conditions in real time.

+## Problem Statement
+Drying clothes outdoors is challenging due to unpredictable weather, especially sudden rainfall.
+Manual intervention is required to prevent clothes from getting wet, which is inconvenient and inefficient.

+## Solution
+This system automates the process using sensors and embedded control logic.
+It continuously monitors environmental conditions and triggers an automatic response when rain or other changes are detected.

 ## Features
-- Detects environmental changes using sensors
+- Detects environmental conditions using sensors
+- Automated response using servo motor
+- LED indicators for system status
-- Automates response using Arduino
+- Real-time monitoring using Arduino
-- Helps protect clothes from rain or adverse weather
-- Reduces manual effort through sensor-based control
+- Reduces manual effort

-## Tech Stack
+## Components Used
-- Arduino
+- Arduino UNO
+- Rain sensor (Analog input)
+- Servo motor
-- Sensors
+- LEDs
-- Embedded C / Arduino IDE
+- Push button / digital input
-- IoT Concepts

-## How It Works
-The system continuously reads input from connected sensors.
-Based on the sensor values, the Arduino processes the data and triggers the required action automatically.
-This allows the system to respond to weather changes without manual intervention.
+- Basic electronic components

+## Working Principle
+The system reads data from sensors and processes it using Arduino:

+- Digital sensor input controls the servo motor position
+- Analog rain sensor detects moisture levels
+- If rain is detected, LED indicator turns ON
+- Additional input controls secondary LED behavior
+- Servo motor adjusts based on environmental input

+## Code Implementation
+The Arduino program:
+- Reads digital and analog sensor inputs
+- Controls servo motor using the Servo library
+- Uses conditional logic to trigger actions
+- Displays sensor values via Serial Monitor

 ## Project Structure
-- `code/` - Arduino source code
+- `smart_clothesline.ino` – Arduino source code
-- `images/` - project photos or setup images
+- `images/` – project photos or setup images
-- `README.md` - project documentation
+- `README.md` – project documentation

 ## Future Improvements
-- Add mobile app or notification system
+- Mobile app integration
-- Integrate more sensors for better accuracy
-- Add cloud monitoring for remote access
+- Cloud-based monitoring
+- Smart notifications
+- Weather prediction integration